Best Calorie Tracker App: Count Macros and Lose Weight

 Why should you consider counting calories and nutrients?

-Applications such as CareClinic offer you the possibility to analyze your caloric intake, as well as eating habits.
-You can also keep track of your water intake, in order to prevent dehydration (which can lead to a false sensation of hunger and cause you to eat more than necessary).
+Applications such as CareClinic offer you the possibility to analyze your caloric intake, as well as your eating habits.
+You can also keep track of your water intake to prevent dehydration (which can lead to a false sensation of hunger and cause you to eat more than necessary).

-It is essential that you are honest with yourself and add every item from a diet, from the teaspoon of sugar in your tea to the nuts you eat in your break at the office.
-Thanks to such applications, you might be surprised to discover that your weight gain is not actually caused by an underactive metabolism but rather by an increased intake of calories (more than you are spending in terms of energy).
+You must be honest with yourself and add every item from a diet, from the teaspoon of sugar in your tea to the nuts you eat during your break at the office.
+Thanks to such applications, you might be surprised to discover that your weight gain is not caused by an underactive metabolism but rather by an increased intake of calories (more than you are spending in terms of energy).

-Keeping track of your caloric intake will allow you to have a burger if you want and this kind of dietary freedom is great.
-As you will know how many calories you have consumed up to that moment, you will no longer be anxious for having strayed from your diet.
-You will also find it easier to opt for high-quality food, enjoy your progress and not giving into cravings.
+Keeping track of your caloric intake will allow you to have a burger if you want, and this kind of dietary freedom is great.
+As you will know how many calories you have consumed up to that moment, you will no longer be anxious about having strayed from your diet.
+You will also find it easier to opt for high-quality food, enjoy your progress, and not give in to cravings.

-According to modern research, people who monitor (R) their eating habits and overall caloric intake are more likely to achieve their weight loss goals.
-Self-monitoring allows for more effective lifestyle changes and it offers one the opportunity to see what he/she is doing wrong.
+According to modern research, people who monitor their eating habits and overall caloric intake are more likely to achieve their weight loss goals.
+Self-monitoring allows for more effective lifestyle changes, and it offers one the opportunity to see what he/she is doing wrong.

 By using an application such as CareClinic, you can stay in control of your weight and rely on the information registered in the food journal to modify your behavior.
 As you will pay more attention to your dietary intake, you will discover effective control strategies and meal patterns that are healthy.

-People who write in food journals (R), either online or offline, can lose weight more effectively.
-They can discover bad habits that persevere, such as skipping breakfast or eating takeout, changing their lives for the better and opting for healthier choices (home-cooked meals, eating at regular intervals).
-Last, but not least, they no longer can put the blame on their metabolism, as they will definitely notice the high caloric intake.
+People who write in food journals, either online or offline, can lose weight more effectively.
+They can discover bad habits that persist, such as skipping breakfast or eating takeout, and change their lives for the better and opting for healthier choices (home-cooked meals, eating at regular intervals).
+Last, but not least, they can no longer put the blame on their metabolism, as they will notice the high caloric intake.

 If you are pregnant, you may be wondering how many calories you should be eating.
 Calorie counting is not necessarily recommended for everyone, but it can be helpful to do so if you are trying to maintain a healthy weight during pregnancy.
 The number of calories you need will depend on your weight before pregnancy, your weight gain goals, and how active you are during pregnancy.